Like Facebook Stories? Disappearing messages coming to your PC

 Facebook Stories, the Snapchat-esque short-lived messages, are expanding from the social network's phone app to your PC, too.

-The messages let you adorn a photo or short video with graphics, text and styles, but the missives disappear after 24 hours.
-The Facebook web interface you'll see when browsing from a laptop or desktop machine now spotlights a few Stories in the upper right of the page for some people, TechCrunch observed.
+The messages let you adorn a photo or short video with graphics, text and styles, but they disappear after 24 hours.
+The Facebook web interface you'll see when browsing from a laptop or desktop machine now spotlights a few to the upper right of the page for some people, TechCrunch observed.

 Facebook told TechCrunch it's testing the feature for now but expects to spread it further.
 The company didn't immediately respond to a request for comment.